WaliSiddiqui1/Honors-Thesis/README.md

 Replace the placeholder EARTHDATA_TOKEN = "..." in Preprocessing.py with your token to enable downloading data from NASA

+If you already have the data then this is not necassary

 **Folder Structure**:

 Honors-Thesis-main/